2012 Open GDF Suez de Biarritz

-The 2012 Open GDF Suez de Biarritz was a professional tennis tournament played on outdoor clay courts.
+The 2012 Open GDF Suez de Biarritz was a professional tennis tournament for women played on outdoor clay courts.
 It was the 10th edition of the tournament and was part of the 2012 ITF Women's Circuit.
 It took place in Biarritz, France between 9 and 15 July 2012.
-The singles championship was won by Romina Oprandi and the doubles championship was won by Séverine Beltrame and Laura Thorpe.
+The singles championship was won by Romina Oprandi and the doubles championship by Séverine Beltrame and Laura Thorpe.